 Most commercial insurance policies cover fire damage.
 However, coverage can vary widely between policies and insurers, and making sure your company receives full coverage can be a challenge.
 If your business is located in an office building, strip mall or other shared space, this can create additional challenges, and you will need to be diligent about making sure your claim is covered.

 Who Determines How Much Coverage I Am Entitled to Receive for Fire Damage?

 If you simply file a claim for fire damage, your insurance company will decide how much it is willing to pay.
 However, if you hire a Fort Lauderdale flood damage lawyer and a public adjuster to help you, you can make sure your insurance company doesn’t undervalue your claim.

 What if My Insurance Company Is Refusing to Provide Full (or Any) Coverage for Fire Damage?

 If your insurance company is refusing to provide coverage for fire damage to your home or business, you should consult with an attorney.
 There are several ways an attorney can help, and contacting an experienced Fort Lauderdale flood damage lawyer promptly will give you the best chance to secure coverage as quickly as possible.

-Speak with the Proven Successful, Maus Law Firm
+Speak with a Fort Lauderdale Fire Damage Attorney at Proven Successful, Maus Law Firm